Robinlovelace/robinlovelace.website/_posts/2014-07-29-clipping-with-r.md

 ![plot of chunk unnamed-chunk-3](https://raw.githubusercontent.com/Robinlovelace/Creating-maps-in-R/master/vignettes/clipping-with-bounding-box_files/figure-markdown_github/unnamed-chunk-3.png)

 So how do we select only points that are are within the zones of London?
 Believe it or not, it's as simple as subsetting the matrix `M` above.
 This is an amazingly concise and convenient way of spatial subsetting that was added to R at some point between versions 1 and 2 of [Applied Spatial Data Analysis with R](http://www.asdar-book.org/).
 In the earlier (2008) book, one had to use `overlay(x, y)` just to get the selection, and then another line of code was required to actually make the subset.
 Now things are much simpler.
 As Bivand et al. put it in the [latest edtion](http://www.springer.com/statistics/life+sciences,+medicine+%26+health/book/978-1-4614-7617-7) (p.
-131), "the selection syntax for features was estended such that it understands:"
+131), "the selection syntax for features was extended such that it understands:"

     stations_subset <- stations[zones, ]

-**This is so amazing and intuitive, whover invented it should be given a medal!!** Despite this simplicity, it seems many R users who I've taugh spatial functions to are unaware of `[]`'s spatial extension.
+**This is so amazing and intuitive, whoever invented it should be given a medal!!** Despite this simplicity, it seems many R users who I've taught spatial functions to are unaware of `[]`'s spatial extension.
 So spread the word (and if anyone knows of the history of this innovation, please let us know).
 Now we have a sample of all stations zones: progress.

     plot(zones)